Articles about Trespasser Eviction and Animal Removal.

 This is a particular issue where there have been previous encampments and they have been allowed to stay a few days before action commenced.
 Word gets around.

 In recent years we have seen a 200% increase in unauthorised encampments.
 It is a major national problem for local authorities, landowners and businesses.
 Enforcement Bailiffs helps by evicting trespassers.

 There appears to be group of Marauders that are costing companies hundreds of thousands of pounds stealing copper from buildings.

-Enforcement Bailiffs Ltd has designed a rapid solution in conjunction with its strategic security partners.
+Quality Bailiffs has designed a rapid solution in conjunction with its strategic security partners.

 These are two forms of anti-social behaviour that are getting more prevalent against the business community - fly trading and fly posting.
 Both can affect your business brand and reputation if not dealt with quickly and effectively.